Goal-Oriented Semantic Communications for 6G Networks

 \subsubsection{XR-aided Teleoperation}

-XR-aided teleoperation aims to integrate 3D virtual objects/environment into remote robotic control, which can provide the manipulator with immersive experience and high operation efficiency \cite{xr-aided}.
-To implement a closed-loop XR-aided teleoperation system, the wireless network is required to support mixed types of data traffic, which includes control and command (C\&C) transmission, haptic information feedback transmission, and rendered $360^{\circ}$ video feedback transmission.
-Stringent communication requirements have been proposed to support XR-aided teleoperation use case, where over 50 $\mathrm{Mb/s}$ bandwidth is needed to support video transmission, and reliability over $1-10^{-6}$ within millisecond latency is required to support haptic and C\&C transmission.
+To implement a closed-loop XR-aided teleoperation system, the wireless network is required to support mixed types of data traffic, which includes control and command (C\&C) transmission, haptic information feedback transmission, and rendered $360^{\circ}$ video feedback transmission \cite{xr-aided}.
 As XR-aided teleoperation task relies on both parallel and consecutive communication links, how to guarantee the cooperation among these communication links to execute the task is of vital importance.
-Specifically, the parallel visual and haptic feedback transmissions should be aligned with each other when arriving at the manipulator, and consecutive C\&C and feedback transmissions should be within the motion-to-photon delay constraint.
-Either violation of alignment in parallel links or latency constraint in consecutive links will lead to BIP and cybersickness.
-Therefore, both parallel alignment and consecutive latency should be quantified into effectiveness level performance metrics to guarantee the success of XR-aided teleoperation.
-Moreover, due to the motion-to-photon delay, the control error between the expected trajectory and actual trajectory will accumulate along with the time, which may lead to task failure.
-Hence, how to alleviate the accumulated error remains an important challenge to solve.
+Specifically, the parallel visual and haptic feedback transmissions should be aligned with each other when arriving at the manipulator, and consecutive C\&C and feedback transmissions should be within the motion-to-photon delay constraint, which is defined as the delay between the movement of the user's head and the change of the VR device's display reflecting the user's movement.
+Either violation of alignment in parallel links or latency constraint in consecutive links will lead to a break in presence (BIP) and cybersickness.
+Therefore, both parallel alignment and consecutive latency should be quantified into effectiveness-aware performance metrics to guarantee the success of XR-aided teleoperation.
+Moreover, due to the motion-to-photon delay, the control error between the expected trajectory and the actual trajectory will accumulate along with the time, which may lead to task failure.
+Hence, how to alleviate the accumulated error remains an important challenge that needs to be solved.